CharlesPlusC/CharlesPlusC.github.io/_research-areas/research-areas-2.md

 ---
+layout: single
 title: "Data Visualization of Satellite Constellations"
 excerpt: "Data visualization of resident space objects across time-scales is one of the specialities of the group. <br/><img src='/images/ow_constellation_animation_oneweb.gif' width='650'>"
-collection: research-areas
+collection: project
+author_profile: true
+share: true
 ---

 Within the research group, part of our work is focused on communicating the challenges associated with mega-constellations.
 Usually words and numbers are not enough to convey the scale of the problem.
 I have a developped a set of visualizations to aid me in easily conveying different information about mega-constellations.
 The visualizations are based on the NORAD TLE data and are updated semi-regularly.
-Here are some examples:
+Find some examples below.

 ![OneWeb](https://github.com/CharlesPlusC/CharlesPlusC.github.io/blob/master/images/ow_constellation_animation_oneweb.gif?raw=true)